MSc (Oxon) Computation, MBCS, CITP

 The University of Manchester

-I am a programmer.
-I manage the technical support activities of the School of Computer Science, including staff responsible for supporting teaching labs, admin and teaching infrastructure, and research activities.
+I manage the technical support activities of the School of Computer Science, including half a dozen staff responsible for supporting teaching labs, admin and teaching infrastructure, and some research activities.
+My team is known as TECHSO – more details here: http://staffnet.cs.manchester.ac.uk/techso/

 1 August 2014 — end December 2015: